Clyde A. Hutchison Jr.

 and a member of the American Association for the Advancement of Science.

 He was also a recipient of the Peter Debye Award in Physical Chemistry from the American Chemical Society.
-He served as editor of the Journal of Chemical Physics from 1953 - 1955 and again from 1958 - 1959.
+He served as editor of the Journal of Chemical Physics from 1953 to 1955 and again from 1958 to 1959.

 Hutchison participated in the Manhattan Project.

 The University of Chicago said that Hutchison "pioneered research in magnetic resonance spectroscopy".